ironhack-labs/lab_react-custom-hooks/README.md

 First, let's create our React project and see the problem we're trying to solve.

-1.  **Create a React Project**: Open your terminal, navigate to the directory where you want to store your project, and run the following command to create a new React project with TypeScript using Vite.
+1.  **Create a React Project**: Open your terminal, navigate to the directory where you want to store your project, and run the following command to create a new React project with JavaScript using Vite.

     ```shell
-    $ npm create vite@latest lab-react-custom-hooks -- --template react-ts
+    $ npm create vite@latest lab-react-custom-hooks -- --template react
     ```

     When prompted, navigate into the new directory: `cd lab-react-custom-hooks`.